cnapagoda/registry-reindex/README.md

 3).
 Restart the server.

 4).
-Connect to the server using jconsole and you can find related operation under object path of "org.wso2.registry.reindex"
+Connect to the server using jconsole and you can find relvent operations under object path of "org.wso2.registry.reindex"